alexsmith716/bootstrap-react-redux-ssr-eleven/README.md

 For this, JavaScript introduces the AsyncIterator interface.

-AsyncIterator is much like an iterator, except that the next() property returns a promise with the tuple { value, done } instead of the direct value of { value, done }.
+AsyncIterator is much like an iterator, except that the 'next()' property returns a promise with the tuple '{ value, done }' instead of the direct value of '{ value, done }'.

 `const { value, done } = syncIterator.next();`